On the ring of cooperations for real hermitian K-theory: The ring of cooperations

-Determining the differentials in the kq-resolution is much more difficult.
+\begin{remark} Determining the differentials in the real kq-resolution seems to be quite difficult.
 By complex Betti realization, we can deduce much of the behavior of the complex $\textup{kq}$-resolution from the bo-resolution (see \cref{C-betti kq res}).
 However, there is information in the real $\textup{kq}$-resolution which is both $\rho$-torsion and $v_1$-periodic that is not detected by these methods.
 We plan to analyze the real $\textup{kq}$-resolution in future work using a combination of these methods and $C_2$-equivariant homotopy theory. \end{remark}